Gerard Seghers: Work

 After 1630, his palette lightened up considerably and the dark background was replaced by architectural motifs, clouds and landscape elements.
 The realistic facial expressions became more Classicist and he used more variations of colour.
 These changes reflected the influence of Peter Paul Rubens with whom Seghers closely collaborated during the 1630s.
-This influence went even so far that in his painting the Adoration of the Magi (1630, Church of Our Lady, Bruges) he adopted Rubens' composition for his treatment of the same subject.
+This influence went even so far that in his painting the Adoration of the Magi (1630, Church of Our Lady, Bruges) he adopted Rubens's composition for his treatment of the same subject.
 It is with this style that he achieved his greatest success in his career.
 His most important and most characteristic works were painted between 1630 and 1640.
 Afterwards, he changed to a more gracious and elegant, but also less monumental style.
 His colours became weaker and the draperies more linear.

 While Seghers typically worked on a large scale, he also produced various works on a small scale and on copper for the export market or private use.
 These smaller works were often reduced copies or variations of his own works.
-Many of Seghers' compositions were engraved by Antwerp engravers such as Jacob Neefs, Paulus Pontius and Schelte a Bolswert.
+Many of Seghers's compositions were engraved by Antwerp engravers such as Jacob Neefs, Paulus Pontius and Schelte a Bolswert.
 These prints have assisted in attributing a number of paintings that were deemed lost to Gerard Seghers.